koajs/ejs/README.md

 ### Layouts

-`koa-ejs` supports layouts.
+`@koa/ejs` supports layouts.
 The default layout file is `layout`.
 If you want to change default layout file, use `settings.layout`.
 Also you can specify layout by `options.layout` in `await ctx.render`.
 Also you can set `layout = false` to disable the layout.

 ```